 When you think about investing in real estate, what first comes to mind?
 You may think about being a landlord, but it may not be immediately obvious that you can invest in the real estate market using a blockchain-based solution.

-Crypto real estate investing adds a blockchain layer to traditional forms of real estate investing, enabling investors to use digital payment methods, invest in other jurisdictions, and participate in real estate investing through various ownership structures.
+Tokenized real estate investing adds a blockchain layer to traditional forms of real estate investing, enabling investors to use digital payment methods, invest in other jurisdictions, and participate in real estate investing through various ownership structures.

 The versatility of blockchain technology can produce innovations in real estate investment structures through improving transparency with public ledger technology, as well as efficiency through the use of smart contracts.